thecynic/pylutron/README.md

 pylutron
 =====
-A simple Python library for controlling a Lutron RadioRA 2 system with a Main Repeater.
+A simple Python library for controlling a Lutron RadioRA 2 or Homeworks OS system with a Main Repeater/controller.

 Installation
 ------------